 Page visits number field

-Page visit data in user profile
+WordPress page visit data in user profile

 The “Last Visited Pages” section lists the five most recently visited pages/posts by the user.
 Clicking on the View All button reveals all of the recorded visits in a modal dialog.
 This list additionally includes the post type of each visited post.
 The page list is sorted by the visit order, starting with the most recently visited pages.

 The “Most Visited Pages” section lists the pages that the user has most frequently visited.
 If the user has opened a page three or more times, the page will be considered as “most visited”.
 The number in front of the page title is a page view count and specifies the number of visits.
-The list includes the 5 most visited pages and clicking on the “View all” button reveals the rest of them in a modal dialog.
+The list includes the 5 most visited pages.
+Clicking on the “View all” button reveals the rest of them in a modal dialog.
 This time, the list will be ordered by the number of visits, showing the most frequently viewed pages first.

 A note on privacy